authlete/terraform-provider-authlete/docs/guides/dedicated.md

 ---

-# Authlete dedicated cloud
+# Authlete dedicated cloud server

-This provider does support configuring different deployment services: regional deployment, dedicated cloud or on-premise deployments.
+This provider supports configuring different deployment services: regional deployment, dedicated cloud, and on-premise deployments.

-This can be accomplished by defining the property `api_server` of the provider, or using the environment variable `AUTHLETE_API_SERVER`.
+The API server to use is selected by setting the property `api_server` of the provider, or using the environment variable `AUTHLETE_API_SERVER`.

-The default value of the api server is `https://api.authlete.com`. which is your share
+The default value of the API server is `https://api.authlete.com`, which is the shared server.

-## configuring using provider property
+## Configuring using provider property

-if you will configure the server using `api_server` the provider section will be similiar to example below.
+If you configure the server using `api_server` the provider section will be similiar to example below:

 ```hcl
 provider "authlete" {
     api_server = "https://api.authlete-server.mydomain.com"
 }
 ```

-on other option is to use terraform variables like below
+Another option is to use terraform variables like below:

 ```hcl
 variable authlete_api_server {
     description="The authlete api server"
     default = "https://api.authlete-server.mydomain.com"